The mod 2 cohomology of the infinite families of Coxeter groups of type B and D as almost Hopf rings: Introduction

 \end{itemize}

 In the $ D $ case, $ \Delta $, $ \odot $, and $ \cdot $ satisfy the last two axioms in the definition of a Hopf ring, and $ \Delta $ and $ \cdot $ form a bialgebra.
 However, as we will explain later, $ \Delta $ and $ \odot $ do not form a bialgebra.
-We call this weaker structure an \emph{almost-Hopf ring} over $ \mathbb{Z}_2 $.
-Due to this fact, the study of the cohomology of $ D_n $, with both the cup and transfer product as well as the coproduct, is more difficult.
-The reader will find some similarities between the cohomology of $ D_n $ and that of alternating groups, as described by Giusti and Sinha \cite{Sinha:17}.
+We call this weaker structure an \emph{almost-Hopf ring} over $ \Ftwo $.
+Due to this fact, the study of the cohomology of $ \WD{n} $, with the cup product, the transfer product, and the coproduct, is more complicated.
+The reader will find similarities between the cohomology of $ \WD{n} $ and that of the alternating groups, as described by Giusti and Sinha \cite{Sinha:17}.
+Such structures stem from the seminal work of Strickland and Turner \cite{Strickland-Turner}, in which the authors discovered an Hopf ring structure on the cohomology of symmetric groups, even with generalized cohomology theories.

-A similar structure arises from the cohomology of the Coxeter groups of type $ A_n $, that form another infinite sequence of finite reflection groups and whose Coxeter diagrams are linear graphs with $ n $ vertices. $ A_n $ can also be described as the usual symmetric group $ \Sigma_{n-1} $ acting on $ n-1 $ objects.
-This structure has been investigated in \cite{Sinha:12}, where Giusti, Salvatore, and Sinha observed that the direct sum of the mod $ 2 $ cohomologies of the symmetric groups is a Hopf ring, that we will denote $ A_\Sigma $ throughout this paper, and computed it.
-The same computation for mod $ p $ coefficients is described in \cite{Guerra:17}.
-Similar results for the alternating groups are obtained the paper by Giusti and Sinha cited above.

-The main results of this paper are Theorem \ref{teo:Bn} and Theorem \ref{teo:Dn}, stated in Section \ref{sec:RelAdd}, that consist of a presentation in terms of generators and relations of the mod $ 2 $ cohomology of the Coxeter groups of type $ B_n $ as a Hopf ring and of type $ D_n $ as an almost-Hopf ring respectively.
-For clarity reasons, the relations are spread out in a few lemmas, that allow us to state and prove separately the relations concerning coproduct, transfer product and cup product.
-We are obtaining our presentation by combining three technical tools: \begin{itemize} \item we exploit the existence of well-behaved maps between $ B_n $, $ D_n $, and $ \Sigma_n $ and we build our presentations on the above result for $ A_\Sigma $ \item we describe the generators and structural morphisms via a general geometric construction, first developed by De Concini and Salvetti \cite{Salvetti:00} \item we study restriction to elementary abelian subgroups and apply a detection result (Theorem \ref{teo:Quillen iso}), that is particularly useful to deal with cup product and to prove the completeness of our relations \end{itemize}
+The main results of this paper are Theorem \ref{teo:Bn} and Theorem \ref{teo:Dn}, stated in Section \ref{sec:RelAdd}, consisting of a presentation in terms of generators and relations of the mod $ 2 $ cohomology of the Coxeter groups of Type $ B_n $ as a Hopf ring and of Type $ D_n $ as an almost-Hopf ring respectively.
+For clarity reasons, the relations are spread out in a few lemmas that allow us to state and prove the relations concerning coproduct, transfer product, and cup product separately.
+Building on these core theorems, we also describe convenient additive bases for the cohomology of these groups, with a graphical description via skyline diagrams similar to that obtained for the symmetric group in \cite{Sinha:12}, and compute the Steenrod algebra action.
+Our formulation of the cohomology of $ \WB{n} $ and $ \WD{n} $ yields without additional effort many features of these cohomology algebras.
+For instance, Hepworth's homological stability results \cite{Hepworth:16} in these particular cases follow directly.